Too busy and finding it hard to stay at the top of your game? This bestselling author and award-winning journalist has the trick.

 Here are a few things you can incorporate into your every day to make sure you always stay at the top of your game, no matter how busy you are.

-2. Read a lot.
-I’m always a bit unsure when someone proclaims (usually very loudly and proudly) that they don’t read self-help books.
-How do you learn then, I want to ask them.
+- Read a lot.
+I’m always a unsure when someone proclaims (usually loudly and proudly) that they don’t read self-help books.
+How do you learn, I want to ask them.
 I read somewhere that reading a nonfiction book is like inviting a mentor into your own home and having a training session with them.
 People don’t hold back in their books, they give you their best stuff.
-So whenever I have a problem, need inspiration, or just want to be motivated, books are where I go to find it.
+So whenever I have a problem, need inspiration, or require motivation, books are where I go to find it.

-4. Sleep.
+- Sleep.
 Self care.
 Routine.
 The three things most self-employed parents I know struggle with.
-Simple, but they can make a huge difference.
+Simple, but they can make an enormous difference.

-6. Demand high standards from the people you employ, especially if they’re your representatives in the world (for instance your agents, your manager, etc.)
+- Demand high standards from the people you employ, especially if they’re your representatives in the world (for example, your agents, your manager, etc.)

-8. Go running.
+- Go walking or running.
 It’s the best exercise I can think of that costs nothing, brings you closer to nature (unless you’re sweating it out on the treadmill), and really refreshes your brain.

-9. Be prompt.
+- Be prompt.
 I’ll tip my hat to David Allen for the wonderful tip that if you can do it in two minutes or less, just do it and get it off your mind.
 If it’s going to take more than that, then you can file it away.
-This works, especially for e-mails.
+This works, especially for emails.
 (And I struggle with it, I’ll be honest.)

 FREE RESOURCE: